The difference between a business loan, credit card and overdraft

 A business credit card gives you access to money on credit, much like a temporary loan.
 The amount you can access is called your credit limit.

-When you buy things with the credit card, you can either pay off the money you owe each month or carry a balance and we charge you interest on the balance.
+When you buy things with your credit card, you can either pay off the money you owe each month or carry a balance, on which we charge you interest.

 Most Westpac business cards allow up to 55 days before interest is charged on the purchases you make.
 Please note however that interest-free periods may not apply with respect to cash advances.